 - These WhatsApp Web keyboard shortcuts can also be used along with most of the universal Windows and Mac keyboard shortcuts.

 WhatsApp Web tips and tricks

-Whatsapp Web, the web version of the popular messaging app has no doubt improved since it was first introduced in 2015, offering a great messaging experience and to make it even better, new features are being added on a regular basis.
+Whatsapp Web, the web version of the popular messaging app, has no doubt improved since it was first introduced in 2015, offering a great messaging experience.
+To make it even better, new features are being added on a regular basis.
 While WhatsApp Web may seem like the basic web version of WhatsApp, it has numerous interesting and sophisticated features.
-Here are 20 WhatsApp Web tips, tricks, and shortcuts you should know about:
+Here are 7 WhatsApp Web tips and tricks you should know about: